- 10+ Guests Price as advertised*

 Breakfast | Social Hour | Dinner

-Arise early this morning for a final bike loop through the Tuscan countryside as it wakes up, surely by now it's starting to feel like home.
-Or if you're feeling adventurous, enjoy a hot air balloon flight* and witness the sunrise creeping over the stunning Val d'elsa.
+Arise early this morning for a final bike loop through the Tuscan countryside and witness the sunrise creeping over the stunning Val d'elsa, surely by now it's starting to feel like home.
 If you’d rather, simply linger over a hot cappuccino and enjoy a leisurely morning soaking in the gorgeous views from the breakfast patio before you bid your farewells.

 We suggest that you arrive at least one day prior to the trip start, which will enable you to adjust to the time zone and minimize the risk of missing the trip start due to flight-related delays.
 We recommend that you fly into Florence’s Amerigo Vespucci Airport (FLR).
 The Florence airport is about 3 miles from the town center.
 You can take a taxi (~20 euros) directly to the hotel, or a bus which departs hourly.